anwar-7/doctors-portal-client-my-m-73/README.md

 ### daisyUI Theme Generator

 You can add your custom themes to `tailwind.config.js` file in `daisyui > themes` array.
-In this page, you can pick required color values and see how the components will look like with them.
+On this page, you can pick the required color values and see what the components will look like with them.

 - Inside `tailwind.config.js`